Licensing laws are safety measures proven to promote safe gun ownership and reduce gun deaths.

 States with Licensing Requirements that Apply to All Guns

-The seven states listed below have enacted the strongest licensing laws because they require licenses to possess, permits to purchase, and/or firearm safety certificates for all classes of firearms.
+The eight states listed below have enacted the strongest licensing laws because they require licenses to possess, permits to purchase, and/or firearm safety certificates for all classes of firearms.
 Many of the states below also require applicants for a license or permit to successfully complete safety training courses.

 California: Firearm Safety Certificate